Jsnit/MATH425-Assignment-1/README.md

 year (Y) can be predicted from the ACT test score (X).
 Assume that simple linear regression is appropriate.
-Using R, perform statistical operations on the dataset: https://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%201%20Data%20Sets/CH01PR19.txt (gpa-act.csv) in order to answer:
+Using R, perform statistical operations on the dataset: https://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%201%20Data%20Sets/CH01PR19.txt (data/gpa-act.csv) in order to answer:
   (a) Obtain the least squares estimates of 𝛽0 and 𝛽1, and state the estimated regression function.
   (b) Plot the estimated regression function and the data.
 Does the estimated regression function appear to fit the data well?
   (c) Obtain a point estimate of the mean freshman GPA for students with ACT test score X = 30.